aaronc-bixly/notifications/docs/settings.md

 means to never wait for the lock to become available.
 This only applies when using crontab setup to execute the `emit_notices` management command to send queued messages rather than sending immediately.

+## NOTIFICATIONS_DEFAULT_BACKEND

+It defaults to `notifications.backends.email_backend.EmailBackend`.

+This is used for one off send functions, where the values submitted are string emails.
+Because the users cannot save settings and choose another backend, their notification sending method is defaulted email.